steph-xue/network/README.md

 ## Overview

 This project recreates the core experience of a social media platform.
-The frontend is built with JavaScript, HTML, CSS, and Bootstrap, and handles actions such as liking, disliking, and editing posts without reloading the page.
-The backend is built with Django and Python, and manages user accounts, posts, follower relationships, and likes and dislikes, storing all of it in a SQLite database.
+The frontend is built with JavaScript, HTML, CSS, and Bootstrap, and handles actions such as liking, disliking, and editing posts without reloading the page, giving those interactions a fast, responsive feel.
+The backend is built with Django and Python, and manages user accounts, posts, follower relationships, likes, and dislikes, storing all of it in a SQLite database.
+Posts are paginated across every view that lists them, including the homepage, individual profiles, and each user's personalized following feed, keeping the interface organized as the amount of content grows.

 <br>